dotnet/docs-maui/docs/xaml/runtime-load.md

 stackLayout.Add(navigationButton);
 ```

 In this example, a `Button` instance is created, with its `Text` property value being set from the XAML defined in the `string`.
-The `Button` is then added to a `StackLayout` that has been defined in the XAML for the page.
+The `Button` is then added to a <xref:Microsoft.Maui.Controls.StackLayout> that has been defined in the XAML for the page.

 > [!NOTE]
 > The `LoadFromXaml` extension methods allow a generic type argument to be specified.
 However, it's rarely necessary to specify the type argument, as it will be inferred from the type of the instance it's operating on.